acarril/acarril.github.io/_posts/2016-05-10-psestimate.md

 [Imbens and Rubin (2015)](http://www.cambridge.org/zw/academic/subjects/statistics-probability/statistical-theory-and-methods/causal-inference-statistics-social-and-biomedical-sciences-introduction) proposed a procedure for estimating the propensity score, with an algorithm for selecting the covariates function further outlined by [Imbens (2015)](http://jhr.uwpress.org/content/50/2/373.refs).
 I've written the **psestimate** command, which implements that algorithm for model selection and estimates the propensity score in Stata.

+The command can be downloaded from [its Github repository](https://github.com/acarril/psestimate) or directly from the SSC archive using `ssc install psestimate`.

 # Propensity score estimation

 In order to estimate the propensity scores, two choices have to be made: